eamonwoortman/django-unity3d-example/README.md

 * Download and install Python Tools for Visual Studio
 * Open the solution and either choose or set up a virtual environment(right-click Environments->Add virtual environment), name it 'django-unity'
 * Synchronize the database by right-clicking the project->Python->Django Sync DB...
+* You will be asked to enter a username and password for the super user, use 'admin' for both username and password
 * Start debugging by pressing F5 or clicking the Play button

 NOTE: THIS EXAMPLE PROJECT IS NOT FINISHED YET